epsilondelta-speed/orion-flutter/README.md

 ## 📦 What is this?

-The `.aar` (Android Archive) in this repository is a prebuilt binary of the Orion SDK tailored for hybrid Flutter apps.
+ in this repository is a prebuilt binary of the Orion SDK tailored for hybrid Flutter apps.
 It enables you to:

 - Monitor **screen performance** (TTID, TTFD, janky frames, frozen frames).
 - Track **network requests** per screen.